aardvark-platform/aardvark.templates/README.md

 $ dotnet new aardvark.ui --name TestApp --backend opengl
 ```

-There are two backends that are available for aardvark applications: OpenGL and Vulkan.
+Two backends are available for aardvark applications: OpenGL and Vulkan.
 You can choose between them using parameter `--backend`.
 You can see the description of the parameter by running:

 ```